-Women’s Health Psychological Services (WHPS) is an essential dimension of ethical, holistic and quality care for women and their families.
-Through direct patient care, psychological education for health professionals and support for colleagues in clinical teams, we uphold the trust values of kindness, safety, teamwork and improving.
+The Women’s Health Psychological Service (WHPS) is an essential dimension of ethical, holistic and quality care for women and their families.
+Through direct patient care, and work with colleagues in multi-disciplinary teams, we uphold the trust values of kindness, safety, teamwork and improving.

 Our objectives are to:

-- Help patients to (re)engage with key life goals.
+- Help patients (re) engage with key life goals

 A number of genetic conditions can affect how the reproductive and sex organs are formed.
 The conditions used to called ‘intersex’.
 In medicine, they have recently become known as ‘differences’, ‘divergences’ or ‘disorders’ of sex development (DSD).
 Some psychologists prefer ‘diverse’ sex development (dsd).
 Most affected people do not identify with any of these labels.